Rowan Oak

-Rowan Oak is William Faulkner's former home in Oxford, Mississippi.
-It is a primitive Greek Revival house built in the 1840s by Colonel Robert Sheegog, an Irish immigrant planter from Tennessee.
-Faulkner purchased the house when it was in disrepair in 1930 and did many of the renovations himself.
-Other renovations were done in the 1950s.
-One of its more famous features is the outline of Faulkner's Pulitzer Prize–winning novel A Fable, penciled in graphite and red on the plaster walls of his office.
-It is now owned and operated by the University of Mississippi as a museum, and is open to visitors year-round.
+Rowan Oak was the home of author William Faulkner in Oxford, Mississippi.
+It is a primitive Greek Revival house originally built in 1844 for Robert B Sheegog, an Irish immigrant farmer from Tennessee.
+Faulkner purchased the house when it was in disrepair in 1930, and resided there until his death in 1962.
+The home has been owned and operated by the University of Mississippi since 1972, and is open to the public year-round.